 Removing gravity from the equation means that nothing functions in space the way it does on Earth – toilets included.

-“You don’t realize how much you take a toilet for granted on Earth until you’re limited to only two on the ISS and one of them breaks,” said NASA astronaut Andrew Morgan during a panel hosted by the National Science Foundation last Friday.
+“You don’t realize how much you take a toilet for granted on Earth until you’re limited to only two on the ISS and one of them breaks,” said NASA astronaut Andrew Morgan during a panel hosted by the National Science Foundation on September 25.

 While the existing toilets are reliable, the new design is more user-friendly and easier to maintain, Morgan said.